woishrayan2009-source/aetherlink/IMPLEMENTATION.md

 - Reads the input file.
 - Compresses it to optimize bandwidth usage.
-- Generates a SHA-256 hash of the compressed file for end-to-end integrity.
+- Generates an xxHash hash of the compressed file for end-to-end integrity.

 ### 2. Dynamic Chunking Engine